Come on in and visit....

 Looking for a speaker?
 If your group is looking for a speaker please contact us.
 We are always looking for opportunities to explain the importance and fascination of honey bees and honey.

 The Coweta Beekeepers Association is offering a beekeeping class January 23, 2016, from 8:00 AM to 4:00 PM, at the Coweta Extension Office, 255 Pine Road, Newnan, Georgia.

 This class is an introduction to beekeeping and includes the knowledge required to become one.
 Topics include honeybee biology; the functions of the colony; equipment; assembling a beehive; lighting a smoker; best location for a beehive; honeybee installation; hive inspection; a year in the beehive; potential problems and how to harvest honey.

 During the day of instruction students will meet members of the Coweta Beekeepers Association who are available as mentors to help guide new beekeepers.

-Cost, which is $50.00 in advance or $55.00 at the door, includes instruction, snacks and lunch, a copy of First Lessons in Beekeeping and 2015 membership in the Coweta Beekeepers Association.
+Cost, which is $50.00 in advance or $55.00 at the door, includes; a light breakfast, instruction, snacks and lunch, a copy of First Lessons in Beekeeping and 2016 membership in the Coweta Beekeepers Association.

 Coweta Beekeepers Association was established in 1999 and meets on the second Monday of each month at 7:00 pm at the Coweta County Extension Office, 255 Pine Road, Newnan, Georgia .
 Most of the members, who live in Coweta and surrounding counties, keep bees.